InstaHide's Sample Complexity When Mixing Two Private Images: Introduction

 \cite{csz20} is a theoretical work that formulates the {\instahide} attack problem as a recovery problem.
-It also provides an algorithm to recover a private image assuming each private and public image is a random Gaussian image (i.e., each pixel is an i.i.d. draw from $\calN(0,1)$).
-The algorithm shows that $O(n_{\priv}^{k_{\priv} - 2/(k_{\priv} + 1)})$ sample images are sufficient to recover one private image. \cite{carlini_attack} provides the first heuristic-based practical attack for the {\instahide} challenge ($k_{\priv} = 2$), and it can generate images that are visually similar to the private images in the {\instahide} challenge dataset.
+It also provides an algorithm to recover a private image, assuming each private and public image is a random Gaussian image (i.e., each pixel is an i.i.d. draw from $\calN(0,1)$).
+The algorithm shows that $O(n_{\priv}^{k_{\priv} - 2/(k_{\priv} + 1)})$ sample images are sufficient to recover one private image. \cite{carlini_attack} provides the first practical heuristic-based attack for the {\instahide} challenge ($k_{\priv} = 2$), and it can generate images that are visually similar to the private images in the {\instahide} challenge dataset. \cite{lxw+21} provides the first heuristic-based practical attack for the {\instahide} challenge ($k_{\priv} = 2$) when data augmentation is enabled. \cite{cstzz22} studied a sub-problem of the {\instahide} attack assuming that the Gram matrix can be accessed exactly, which can be regarded as the ideal case of the empirical attacks \cite{carlini_attack,lxw+21} where they used deep neural networks to estimate the Gram matrix.
+Under this assumption, \cite{cstzz22} proposed a theoretical algorithm based on tensor decomposition to recover the ``significant pixels'' of the private images.

+Although several researchers consider the {\instahide} challenge broken, the current {\instahide} challenge is itself too simple, and it is unclear whether existing attacks~\cite{carlini_attack, lxw+21} can still work when we use {\instahide} to protect a large number of private images (large $n$)~\cite{sanjeev}.
+This raises an important question:

+This question is worth considering because it is a quantitative measure of how secure {\instahide} is.
 With the same formulation in \cite{csz20}, we achieve a better upper bound on the number of samples needed to recover private images when $k_{\priv} = 2$.
-Our new algorithm can recover all the private images using only $n_{\priv} \log ( n_{\priv} )$ samples.\footnote{For the worst case distribution, $\Omega(n_{\priv})$ is a trivial sample complexity lower bound.} This significantly improves the state-of-the-art theoretical results \cite{csz20} that requires $n_{\priv}^{4/3}$ samples to recover a single private image.
+Our new algorithm can recover all the private images using only $\Omega(n_{\priv} \log ( n_{\priv} ))$ samples.\footnote{For the worst case distribution, $\Omega(n_{\priv})$ is a trivial sample complexity lower bound.} This significantly improves the state-of-the-art theoretical results \cite{csz20} that requires $n_{\priv}^{4/3}$ samples to recover a single private image.
 However, our running time is exponential in the number of private images ($n_{\priv}$) and polynomial in the number of public images ($n_{\pub}$), where the running time of the algorithm in \cite{csz20} is polynomial in $n_{\priv}$ and $n_{\pub}$.
 In addition, we provide a four-step framework to compare our attacks with the attacks presented in \cite{carlini_attack} and \cite{csz20}.
 We hope our framework can inspire more efficient attacks on {\instahide}-like approaches and can guide the design of future-generation deep learning algorithms on sensitive data.